panzerdp/dmitripavlutin.com/content/posts/037-react-memo/index.md

 ## 3. When to avoid React.memo()

-If your component's rendering situation doesn't fit into the case "often rendering with the same props", most likely you don't need `React.memo()`.
+If the component doesn't "re-render often with the same props", most likely you don't need `React.memo()`.

 Use the following rule of thumb: don't use memoization if you can't quantify the performance gains.

 > Performance-related changes applied incorrectly can even harm performance.
 Use `React.memo()` wisely.

-While technically possible, it's undesirable to wrap class-based components in `React.memo()`.
+While possible, wrapping class-based components in `React.memo()` is undesirable.
 Extend `PureComponent` class or define a custom implementation of `shouldComponentUpdate()` method if you need memoization for class-based components.

 ### 3.1 Useless props comparison